Full Overview

-The Financial Times and the International Finance Corporation (IFC), a member of the World Bank Group, have launched the 2022 edition of the FT/IFC Transformational Business Awards, the leading global initiative that highlights and promotes ground-breaking, long-term private sector solutions to major development challenges.
+The Financial Times and the International Finance Corporation (IFC), a member of the World Bank Group, are pleased to present the 2022 edition of the FT/IFC Transformational Business Awards, the leading global initiative that highlights and promotes ground-breaking, long-term private sector solutions to major development challenges.
 This latest programme marks 17 years of collaboration between the FT and IFC on awards that have had a substantial impact on the way financial and non-financial organisations approach sustainable investment.
-The Transformational Business Awards are open to all private sector organisations, as well as NGOs that can meet the judging criteria.

 Only initiatives that have been implemented since 2016 will be eligible.
-Entries to the human capital, climate change and gender-lens categories must have annual revenues of at least US$3 million or a capital base of at least US$5 million, to be eligible.
+Entries to the human capital, climate change and gender-lens categories must have annual revenues of at least US$3 million or have raised capital of at least US$5 million, to be eligible.
+For the impact investing category, the minimum fund size is $100 million.

 Many developing economies lack the capacity and finance to accelerate the energy transition and generally mitigate the effects of climate change.
 This award recognises initiatives that leverage private sector expertise and finance and new technologies to ensure climate-smart solutions and environmental resilience across key productive sectors, including energy supply, urban and rural infrastructure, mobility networks, green buildings, waste management, manufacturing, logistics, raw material extraction, supply chain management and circularity, agriculture and food and water security.